mickeynp/combobulate/README.rst

 How do I install Combobulate?
 -----------------------------

 **NOTE: The tree-sitter grammars can and do change.
 If that happens, it can cause issues in Emacs or Combobulate.
-If you see strange query validation errors or broken highlighting, try using an older grammar checkout from Git.**
+If you see strange query validation errors or broken highlighting, try using an older grammar checkout from Git.
+See the table above or the example code below.**

 Combobulate is not on MELPA or any other package repository, yet.
 For Combobulate to install properly you must meet the following requirements: